SeniorMars/dotfiles/README.md

 # dotfiles
-My Rice Setup:
+My Rice Setup.
+No I don't actually use my setup like this.

-This is outdated and when I have time, I will update everything.
-I have learn so much about vim these weeks.
+This is outdated but when I have time I will update everything.
+I have learned so much about vim these weeks.

 Rice for arch linux. i3-gaps as my window manager and picom as the compositor.